Maninder416/spring-boot/Readme.md

 it is just saying that it is not a eureka client. it's server so we marked it false.
 5. default port for eureka server is : 8761
-6. On the client side, you need to add eureka client dependency:
+6. On the client side, you need to add eureka client dependency and add annotation called @EnableEurekaClient on spring boot application.

 <dependency>
 <groupId>org.springframework.cloud</groupId>